 Accidents and Incidents

-Since 2011, we have used the criteria of the European Chemical Industry Council (CEFIC) to assess safety and environmentally relevant events (see diagram).
-These include substance spills, fires and explosions, as well as events that have no adverse impact on people or the environment, e.g. if all of a spilled substance was contained by the catch basin or the sewer system and was eliminated by in-plant wastewater treatment facilities.
+We apply the criteria of the European Chemical Industry Council (Cefic) when assessing safety-relevant and environmentally relevant events.
+These include substance spills, fires and explosions, as well as incidents that have no adverse impact on people or the environment, e.g. if all of a spilled substance was contained by the catch basin or the sewer system and was eliminated by in-plant wastewater treatment facilities.